qingjianmoxie/cs-learning/distsysbook/0_index.md

 # 3. Time and order

 A big part of understanding distributed systems is about understanding time and order.
 To the extent that we fail to understand and model time, our systems will fail.
-[The third chapter](3_time.md) discusses time and order, and clocks as well as the various uses of time, order and clocks (such as vector clocks and failure detectors).
+[The third chapter](3_time.md) discusses time and order, and clocks as well as the various uses of time, order and clocks (such as vector clocks and failure detectors(检测器)).

 # 4. Replication: preventing divergence

-The [fourth chapter](4_replication.md) introduces the replication problem, and the two basic ways in which it can be performed.
+The [fourth chapter](4_replication.md) introduces the replication(复制) problem, and the two basic ways in which it can be performed.
 It turns out that most of the relevant characteristics can be discussed with just this simple characterization.
 Then, replication methods for maintaining single-copy consistency are discussed from the least fault tolerant (2PC) to Paxos.

 # 5. Replication: accepting divergence